The University of Warwick

 English Language Requirements

-- Please refer to the university's website for details of language requirements.
+- Please refer to the university website for details of language requirements.

 Accommodation for International Students

-- The university guarantees campus accommodation for all new full-time first year undergraduates, provided they have accepted an offer from Warwick as their firm choice, and apply online for accommodation by the deadline confirmed by the university after students accept their offer.
+- The University guarantees campus accommodation for all new full-time first-year undergraduates (excluding MBChB as this is a graduate entry course), provided that applicants accept an offer from Warwick as their firm choice and they apply online for accommodation by the deadline issued after applicants accept their offer.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.